Health policy in Bangladesh: History of the development of the policy

 The sub-committees worked for more than a year and submitted their efforts/recommendations.
 A working group was formed and entrusted with the responsibilities for compiling the recommendations contained in the reports.
 The working group also organised workshops in all six Divisions to elicit opinions of cross-section of the society on these reports.
 Finally the working group presented the proposals and recommendations to the National Health Policy Formulation Committee.
 A report on the health policy was thus formulated on the basis of consensus.
 The Cabinet on 14 Aug 2000 approved the National Health Policy.

 Health care system

 The health care are designated to meet the health needs of the community through the use of available knowledge and resources.
 The services provided should be comprehensive and community based.
 The resources must be distributed according to the needs of the community.
-The final outcome of good health care system is the changed health status or improve health status of the community which is expressed in terms of lives saved, death averted, disease prevented, disease treated, prolongation of life etc.
+The outcome of good health care system is the changed health status or improve health status of the community which is expressed in terms of lives saved, death averted, disease prevented, disease treated, prolongation of life etc.

 Health care delivery system in Bangladesh based on PHC concept has got various Level of service delivery: